bbusschots/bartificer.ip.js/README.md

 ================

-A collection of Javascript 'classes' for representing and processing IP addresses, IP Netmasks, and IP Subnets.
+A collection of Javascript 'classes' for representing and processing IP addresses, Netmasks, and IP Subnets.
+This is the library that powers the free online calculator at [SubnetCalc.it](http://subnetcalc.it/).

 Synopsys
 --------